VMI-ETH/newsletter/contents/Dec-2022/content.md

 **Thursday, December 1, 16:30, CAB H52**

-The VMI hosts an interactive stress-management workshop organised by external coach Rachel Suery, followed by an apéro and a chance to network with the other workshop participants.
-Mainly aimed at PhD students, postdocs and research staff, this 90-minutes workshop will provide you with the tools to manage the various pressures of a career in research.
+Join us for an interactive stress-management workshop organised by external coach Rachel Suery, followed by an apéro and a chance to network with the other workshop participants.
+Mainly aimed at PhD students, postdocs and research staff, this 90-minute workshop will provide you with the tools to manage the various pressures of a career in research.

 [Sign up here](https://forms.gle/wrVyW6Z6MWsXarfAA).